Track Your Progress in Language Learning – 6 Easy Ways to Do It

 The second thing worth tracking is the recall rate (especially correct mature).

-It doesn’t matter whether you listen to podcasts, music or simply watch TV-series.
+It doesn't matter whether you listen to podcasts, music, or watch TV-series.
 Tally it up and enter the data.

 If you write mostly online, start counting how many words you have written (use Word Count Tool).
 Otherwise, start counting the number of pages you've written.

-If you really put the effort into your learning, I’m sure that after just a few weeks you’ll be amazed to see what you’ve accomplished so far!
+If you put effort into your learning, I'm sure that after just a few weeks, you'll be amazed to see what you've accomplished so far!

 It sounds daunting, and I agree.
 But for me, it comes naturally.
-As I’ve written before, preparing the outline of the grammar is something which should be done before you start learning a language on your own.
+As I've written before, preparing the outline of grammar is something that should be done before you start learning a language on your own.